40th Canadian Parliament: 2nd session and prorogation

 On December 30, 2009, Prime Minister Stephen Harper announced that he would advise the Governor General to prorogue parliament during the 2010 Winter Olympics, until March 3, 2010.
 He telephoned Governor General Michaëlle Jean to ask her permission to end the parliamentary session and Jean signed the proclamation later that day.

 According to Harper's spokesman, he sought his second prorogation to consult with Canadians about the economy.
 In an interview with CBC News, Prince Edward Island Liberal member of parliament Wayne Easter accused the Prime Minister of "shutting democracy down".
 The second prorogation in a year also received some international criticism as being not very democratic.

 In response to the prorogation, demonstrations took place on January 23, 2010, in over 60 Canadian cities, and at least four cities in other countries.
 The protests attracted thousands of participants, many who had joined a group on Facebook.

+Legislation and motions

+The Conservative government made crime a major focus of the 2nd session.
+The Conservatives reintroduced their former mandatory minimums bill, known as Bill C-15.